George J. Hazel: Career

 He began his legal career as an associate at the law firm of Weil, Gotshal & Manges LLP, in Washington, D.C., from 1999 to 2004.
 He served as an Assistant United States Attorney in the District of Columbia, from 2005 to 2008 and in the U.S. Attorney's Office of Maryland, from 2008 to 2010.
-From 2011 until his confirmation as a federal judge in 2014, he served as chief deputy state's attorney for Baltimore, Maryland.
+From 2011 until his confirmation as a federal judge in 2014, he served as chief deputy state's attorney for Baltimore.

 Federal judicial service

-On September 25, 2013, President Barack Obama nominated Hazel to serve as a United States district judge of the United States District Court for the District of Maryland, to the seat vacated by Judge Alexander Williams, Jr., who assumed senior status on May 8, 2013.
+On September 25, 2013, President Barack Obama nominated Hazel to serve as a United States district judge of the United States District Court for the District of Maryland, to the seat vacated by Judge Alexander Williams Jr., who assumed senior status on May 8, 2013.
 On January 16, 2014, his nomination was reported out of committee.
 On May 1, 2014, the Senate invoked cloture on Hazel’s nomination by a 55–42 vote.
 Later that same day, Hazel was confirmed by a 95–0 vote.
 He received his judicial commission on May 2, 2014.
 Upon his swearing in, Hazel was told he was the youngest United States district judge.
 On December 7, 2022, Judge Hazel announced his intention to resign as a United States District Judge, effective February 24, 2023, and to return to private practice.
 He resigned from the bench on February 24, 2023.
+He is now a partner at Gibson, Dunn & Crutcher LLP.